-The collection comprises one of the largest and most comprehensive Manchukuo resources in the North America.
+The Manchukuo collection comprises one of the largest and most comprehensive Manchukuo resources in North America.
 Materials acquired in 2015 offer a look at the experiences of ordinary people of all backgrounds who lived during this period.
-Approximately half of the items are books, but the most striking and unique are ephemera, ranging from music scores to photo albums, movie posters to board games.
-There are also scrapbooks, diaries, and tourism brochures, hailing from the era when Manchuria, which had a highly developed rail network, was advertised widely in Asia and around the world as an exotic travel destination.
+Approximately half of the items are books, journals, newspapers, maps, but the most striking and unique are ephemera, ranging from music scores to photo albums, movie posters, and board games.
+There are also scrapbooks, diaries, and tourism brochures, hailing from the era when Manchuria, which had a highly developed rail network, was advertised widely in Asia and worldwide as an exotic travel destination.